 - Data Analysis (Physics 201 or Applied Math 207 but not both)

 3. Each student is expected to complete for credit one 200-level course outside the department.
 Known as the Practical Elective, this course ideally would pertain to a student’s research field of interest or assist the student in furthering research skills in such areas as data analysis, engineering, geology, chemistry or biology.
-[Note: the three non-Astronomy courses listed as electives above cannot be used to meet this requirement.]
+[Note: Any one of the three non-Astronomy courses listed as electives can be used as the Practical Elective but taking one course cannot be used to meet two requirements.]
 Your advisor must approve your choice of the Practical Elective.

 4. The Graduate School requires 32 units of "residency" for the PhD degree.
 Students are allowed 4 units of Astronomy 300 to make up this total.